samcoble/CameraTransform/README.md

 Inspired by Professor Kenneth Joy, and his lecture series: [https://www.youtube.com/watch?v=mpTl003EXCY](https://www.youtube.com/playlist?list=PL_w_qWAQZtAZhtzPI5pkAtcUVgmzdAP8g)

 I have kept the renderer simple for now but proper clipping will be done soon.
+It may be necessary to dive into webgl shader functions to access the GPU and it's ability to process in parallel.
+Ideally the back end webgl will be very small as it's only job will be to provide allocation and mathematical manipulation of float32Arrays to javascript.
+I would prefer to write this in C++ but html/javascript provides tremendous accessibility.

 This project is meant to be an endless exercise of mathematics as I add features.
 The camera transform is far less abstract than a fourier transform.
 It will be very interesting to experiment with a 3D 'notepad' per se.
 One that can take on any idea and put it in 3D space.
 Spatial memory opposed to ?